ccamara/reveal-hugo/content/2021-01-18-obu-research-seminar/_index.md

 {{% note %}}

-After having been involved in plenty of diverse jobs, researches and initiatives, I came to the conclusion that I what I was doing is pursuing...
+My name is Carlos Cámara and previously to joining brookes four months ago, I have been involved in plenty of diverse jobs, researches and initiatives, and I came to the conclusion that I what all of them had in common the pursue...

+(next frag)

 In order to do so, I have focused on...

-In this talk I will talk about two projects that have two things in common. (next)
+In this talk I will talk about two projects that have two things in common.
+(NEXT)

 {{% /note %}}